How long do you have to wait before you can start running postpartum?

 Here are some common mistakes when it comes to running form (and how to fix them):

 · Don’t: Run with a flat-footed heel strike.
-This forces the pelvic floor to absorb a very hard shock, which can ultimately weaken the pelvic floor muscles.
+This forces the pelvic floor to absorb a very hard shock.
+It can weaken the pelvic floor muscles.

 · Do: Land on the ball of your foot.
 Aim for a gliding, soft landing motion.

 · Don’t: Run upright without using your glutes.
 Your chest puffs out, and ribs flare.
-This can also lead to leaking/incontinence, overusing your thighs and underusing your hamstrings, etc.
+This can also lead to leaking/incontinence, overusing your thighs and underusing your hamstrings.

 · Do: Check your posture, especially if you leak while running.
 Lean forward slightly to drive with your glutes and activate your pelvic floor.

 · Don’t: ONLY run.
-Running is done on the sagittal plane, aka a forward and backward motion.
-Without incorporating different forms of exercise, such as strength and stretching you’ll likely end up with imbalances, poor thoracic rotation, or other injuries.
+Running is done on the sagittal plane, AKA a forward and backward motion.
+Without incorporating different forms of exercise, you’ll likely end up with imbalances, poor thoracic rotation or other injuries.
 Poor thoracic mobility can affect the shoulder, neck, low back, and hip.

 · Do: Add in strength training.
 Specifically, work on lateral, or side to side, movements.
-My SLAM program incorporates tons of movements and exercises using all planes of motion.
+My SLAM program incorporates tons of movements using all planes of motion.

-One of the best ways to improve running posture postpartum, and to teach glute activation, is to run uphill.
+One of the best ways to improve running posture postpartum is to run uphill.
 Practice running up a hill and then walking back down.
-This will help activate the front of your pelvic floor and cue glute activation, which will result in a healthier pelvic floor.
+This will help activate the front of your pelvic floor and cue glute activation.

 Can You Run with Diastasis Recti?

 The good news is there is no evidence that you can’t, or that it’s bad to run with diastasis recti.
-Experts do agree that running prior to 12 weeks postpartum may exacerbate symptoms, since your body is still very much healing.
+Experts agree that running before 12 weeks postpartum may exacerbate symptoms, since your body is still healing.
 But once you’ve reached 12 weeks, you can begin running if your diastasis is functional.

 Can You Run with Prolapse?

 It depends on the severity of your prolapse after childbirth.
-If your doctor of pelvic floor physical therapist diagnosed you with a grade 3 or 4 prolapse, you will want to avoid running or jumping for now.
+If your doctor or pelvic floor physical therapist diagnosed you with a grade 3 or 4 prolapse, you’ll want to avoid running or jumping for now.

 If you have a milder case, it is okay to run with a few considerations.